 Costco Executive members pay $120 per household, per year — $60 more per year than standard Gold Star members.
 In return, they get a 2% Reward (2% cash back) on most Costco purchases, including Costco Travel purchases, up to $1,000 in total Reward earnings per year.
 Spend $3,000 on eligible purchases each year and you’ll earn a $60 Reward, enough to cover the cost of upgrading from Gold Star to Executive.

-See Costco’s Executive Membership benefits page for more details and exclusions.
+See Costco’s Executive Membership benefits and perks page for more details and exclusions.

 8. Pool Resources With Roommates

 Technically, unrelated individuals can’t share the same Costco membership.
 But in practice, unrelated individuals can utilize a single Costco membership since Costco permits every member to chaperone up to two guests per visit.